vadimv/server-components/README.md

 ### Logging

-By default, internally the project uses a console logger.
-To change log level of the default console logger, set ``rsp.log.level`` system property, for example ``-Drsp.log.level=trace``.
+By default, internally, the project uses a console logger.
+Set ``rsp.log.level`` system property, for example ``-Drsp.log.level=trace`` to change it log level.

-To use a Slf4j logger instead of the default console logger, provide the ``Slf4jLogReporting`` logger implementation to the ``AppConfig`` application configuration.
+To use an Slf4j logger instead of the default console logger, provide the ``Slf4jLogReporting`` logger implementation to the ``AppConfig`` application configuration.

 To enable client-side detailed diagnostic data exchange logging, enter in the browser's console: